jschomay/elm-narrative-engine/README.md

 See https://github.com/jschomay/elm-interactive-story-starter.git for everything you need to get started, including an example story you can modify with your own content.

-Or just get started immediately with `npm i elm-interactive-story-starter`

 ## Basic Usage

 Step 1: Define your "story elements" (items, locations, and characters)